fybrik/mover/README.md

 # Mover

-This is a  collection of data movement capabilities  that are intended as a building block that can  be integrated into a  variety of different control        planes.
+This is a  collection of data movement capabilities intended as a building block that can  be integrated into a  variety of different control        planes.
 They        are         used        in [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data), but can be run as a stand-alone service.

-The  mover copies  data  between  combinations of data stores, for example S3,Kafka,  and applies  transformations.
-It's  built with  extendibility in  mind so that custom data stores or transformations can be used.
+The  mover copies  data  between any two supported data stores, for example S3 and Kafka,  and applies  transformations.
+It's  built with  extensibility in  mind so that additional data stores or transformations can be used.
 A description of the current  data flows and data  types can be found  in the [mover matrix](Mover-matrix.md).

 ## Using the latest image

-The CI pipeline of the mover builds an image regularly as new pull requests are merged and on a schedule so that possible security updates of the base image are applied.
+The CI pipeline of the mover builds an updated image as new pull requests are merged and on a schedule so that security updates of the base image are applied.

 The latest image can be found at: `ghcr.io/the-mesh-for-data/mover:latest`

 ### Setting up a minimal movement only the-mesh-for-data version

-In order to test the mover image on a running K8s there is no need for a complete installation of [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data).
+In order to test the mover image on a K8s cluster there is no need for a complete installation of [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data).
-A cut down version that only supports the movement components can be installed using the [movement_controller.yaml](movement_controller.yaml) file.
+A cut-down version that only supports the movement components can be installed using the [movement_controller.yaml](movement_controller.yaml) file.

 This deployment will install a control component and the CRDs that allow the execution of data movements.
 In order to install the yaml please follow these steps:

 1. Make sure the cert-manager operator is installed.
 Either by installing via OpenShift UI or manually via `kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v0.13.1/cert-manager.yaml`
 2. Create a namespace: `kubectl create ns the-mesh-for-data`
 3. Run the install YAML file: `kubectl apply -f movement_controller.yaml`